 When the children woke on Christmas morning they found piles of presents under the tree.
 There was something for everyone: George had his clockwork mice and Teddy his paint set.
 There was a working train, complete with bright red caboose, for William; and a silver comb and mirror for Sarah.
 And for Nell a tea set of her very own, packed neatly in a picnic basket for her to take on her adventures.
 However, everyone agreed that the grandest gift of all was the great black rocking horse that stood at the far end of the nursery.

 What a fine proud head it had!
-And the rippling mane that fell from its high-crested neck was long and full, nearly touched the ground.
+And the rippling mane that fell from its high-crested neck was long and full, it nearly touched the ground.
 The tiny golden bells which hung from its saddle and reins chimed merrily with each graceful sway of the rocking horse’s head.
-A small brass plate afixed to his bridle proclaimed his name to be Roland.
+A small brass plate affixed to his bridle proclaimed his name to be Roland.

 Each child took turns riding on the great creature’s back; its swaying gate carrying them off bravely into battle, or into the unknown of wild frontiers and landscapes as yet unseen.
-He was their gallant charger, elegant palfrey, or loyal pack horse.
+He was their gallant charger, elegant palfrey, or loyal packhorse.

-But eventually the children’s interest waned.
+But eventually, the children’s interest waned.
 George returned to his clockwork mice and Teddy to his paint set.
 William gathered up his train and set off in search of places to set its tracks and Sarah used her silver comb to brush her doll’s hair.
 One by one they all drifted away, all except Nell.

 She dearly loved Roland, and all day long she sat upon his back, rocking furiously as she imagined them riding through wildflower meadows and along rainbow streams flowing beneath sherbet-colored skies.

 When she opened the door she was surprised to find the corner where he had been empty.
 The soft chiming of bells drew her eyes to the other side of the nursery.
 There Roland stood in front of the large windows, as though he watched the clouds moving across the sky high above.
 Nell wondered how he had gotten there and went over to see, resting her hand on the soft black nose.
 When she looked up into the rocking horse’s eyes she found them full of tears.
-One fell silvery bright onto her hand, were it lay warm and real.
+One fell silvery bright onto her hand, where it lay warm and real.